 County Durham Plan - what's happened so far?

-On this page you'll find a chronology setting out what's happened previously with the County Durham Plan (CDP).
+On this page you'll find an order of events setting out what's happened previously with the County Durham Plan (the plan).

-The withdrawn version of the CDP was submitted in April 2014 and went before an independent planning inspector for an Examination in Public in October 2014.
+The withdrawn version of the plan was submitted in April 2014 and went before an independent planning inspector for an Examination in Public in October 2014.

-In February 2015 the Inspector published his interim report stating reasons why he thought the CDP could not be adopted.
-As such the report gave us three options:
+In February 2015 the Inspector published his interim report stating reasons why he thought the plan could not be adopted.

-We ran a consultation on the Issues and Options document for 6 weeks from June 2016 to July 2016 asking questions such as:
+A consultation on the Issues and Options ran for 6 weeks from June 2016 to July 2016, asking questions such as: